Areidz/areidz.github.io/_posts/2015-04-17-installing-jekyll-github.markdown

 * **[Jekyll for Windows][official-docs-url]**: a website explaining how to install *Jekyll* on *Windows*
 * **[Markdown Cheatsheet][markdown-cheatsheet-url]**: useful cheatsheet to write posts.

+## (July 2018 Update)

+I have recovered some of the entries of my old Jekyll diary and I am posting them here, even though this blog has another template and design.

 [wordpress-url]: https://www.wordpress.com/
 [blogger-url]: https://www.blogger.com/